On this page

-Latest advice for the Maribyrnong catchment
+Advice for Maribyrnong catchment

 PFAS in the catchment has not affected normal drinking water supplies.

-We have also issued advice for people to restrict your consumption of fish from the lower Maribyrnong and Lower Yarra rivers.
+We have issued advice for people to restrict your consumption of fish from the lower Maribyrnong and Lower Yarra rivers.
 This is due to elevated levels of polychlorinated biphenyls (PCBs).

-Do not consume fish taken in Maribyrnong River upstream of Solomon’s Ford, Avondale Heights
+- Section marked in green: do not consume fish taken in Maribyrnong River upstream of Solomon’s Ford, Avondale Heights

-Avoid fishing, swimming or using water from Arundel Creek for stock watering.
+- Section marked in yellow: avoid fishing, swimming or using water from Arundel Creek for stock watering.
 Pets should also be kept out of Arundel Creek.

 Advice for Arundel Creek